justinvforvendetta/MidnightMiner/README.md

 ## Dashboard

 The dashboard displays important information about the status of each worker.
 The `Challenge` column shows which challenge ID the worker is trying to solve.
-It also shows statuses if not actively mining, for example "Waiting" if all known challenges have been completed. `Completed` shows how many solutions have been sucessfully submitted (and verified) by the server. `NIGHT` is an estimation of the rewards each wallet will receive.
+It also shows statuses if not actively mining, for example "Waiting" if all known challenges have been completed. `Completed` shows how many solutions have been sucessfully submitted (and verified) by the server.
+In brackets is the number of challenges solved since starting the miner. `NIGHT` is an estimation of the rewards each wallet will receive.
 This is updated every 24 hours.

-If developer donations are enabled (default), when a worker is mining for the developer, the `Address` field for that worker will temporarily show **"developer (thank you!)"** instead of the wallet address.
+If developer donations are enabled (default), when a worker is mining for the developer, the `Address` field for that worker will temporarily show **"developer"** instead of the wallet address.

 ```
 ==============================================================================================================